TianySpy Malware Uses Smishing Disguised as Message From Telco

 - Displaying a malicious or fake site

 TianySpy first checks Wi-Fi settings and then displays an alert message inducing the user to turn off the Wi-Fi, if enabled.
-If the Wi-Fi is disabled, an authentication page (authentication is required prior to displaying the usage statement page) is shown and credential information and authorised cookies are sent to the attacker’s email address.
+If the Wi-Fi is disabled, an authentication page (authentication is required prior to displaying the usage statement page) is shown and credential information and authorized cookies are sent to the attacker’s email address.
 During this process, the Wi-Fi is likely disabled, as the attacker wants to collect credentials over a carrier network.

 Stop.html, which is enclosed in TianySpy, is displayed upon accessing a legitimate usage statement page.
 Stop.html contains contents that make it seem that the site is under maintenance or security enhancement.
 We believe that the reason behind this is that the attacker wishes to hide the usage statement page.